-- Retaining the EMA's existing market monitoring and Electricity Act responsibilities. - Replacing the capacity caps in the generation licences of the three largest Gencos by concentration caps. - Phasing out vesting contracts in several stages.
+- Retaining the EMA's existing market monitoring and Electricity Act responsibilities. - Replacing the capacity caps in the generation licences of the three largest Gencos by a 25% market share cap in all generation licences in a manner that does not force divestments under the current generation licences. - Phasing out vesting contracts in several stages.
 First, gradually reducing balance vesting quantities to LNG vesting.
 Second, removing all vesting contracts once LNG vesting contracts have expired.